swcarpentry/r-novice-inflammation/_episodes/06-best-practices-R.md

 ~~~
 {: .r}

+{:start="6"}
 6. Don't save a session history (the default option in R, when it asks if you want an `RData` file).
 Instead, start in a clean environment so that older objects don't remain in your environment any longer than they need to.
 If that happens, it can lead to unexpected results.

 7. Wherever possible, keep track of `sessionInfo()` somewhere in your project folder.
 Session information is invaluable because it captures all of the packages used in the current project.
 If a newer version of a package changes the way a function behaves, you can always go back and reinstall the version that worked (Note: At least on CRAN, all older versions of packages are permanently archived).

 8. Collaborate.
 Grab a buddy and practice "code review".
 Review is used for preparing experiments and manuscripts; why not use it for code as well?
 Our code is also a major scientific achievement and the product of lots of hard work!

 9. Develop your code using version control and frequent updates!
+You can find lessons about version control on [software-carpentry.org/lessons][lessons].

 > ## Best Practice
 >